MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-security-overview.md

 - [Turn on security defaults](m365bp-conditional-access.md)
 - [Protect against malware and other threats](m365bp-increase-protection)

-After accomplishing these objectives, start the [next mission](m365bp-devices-overview.md).
+Achieve these objectives and then start the [next mission](m365bp-devices-overview.md).